rashakil-ds/data-engineering-fau/project/project-plan.md

 * Data URL: https://www.eia.gov/environment/emissions/state/
 * Data Type: XLSX

+This dataset provides carbon dioxide emissions data for each U.S. state, broken down by various energy sectors, such as transportation, electricity, and industry.
+It enables state-by-state comparisons, which will complement the industry-specific emissions data from the NAICS-based dataset.

 ## Work Packages

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->